Antonio Gates: 11 Questions About Fantasy Football

 THR: Any thoughts on how to improve fantasy football.

 Gates: It definitely created a buzz for me -- created a buzz for a lot of guys, offensively.
 One day I think it could grow from the defensive perspective, so defensive players could get more recognition.
-That’s were it’s lacking, because people still don’t understand how big an impact the defensive guys make on the game.
+That’s where it’s lacking, because people still don’t understand how big an impact the defensive guys make on the game.